sknudsen/vis2021cph/index.md

 The satellite program provides options for viewing the virtual IEEE VIS 2021 Program, 15.00-20.30 local time (CEST).

 In addition to the virtual program, the satellite program provides several opportunities to attend local events and to interact with other attendees.
 These are coordinated with the virtual program and directly precede it.
-The local events aims to build connections between local communities that share an interest in visualization and highlight the work going on in the greater Copenhagen area that relate to and offer opportunities for exciting visualization work.
+The local events aim to build connections between local communities that share an interest in visualization and highlight the work going on in the greater Copenhagen area that relate to and offer opportunities for exciting visualization work.

-We provide a highlevel overview below.
+We provide a high-level overview below.
 For details and room allocation for the virtual tracks, please refer to [our program](./program).
 Make sure to also check out the virtual program at [IEEE VIS](http://ieeevis.org/).

 | Day       | M | Time slot   | Event                                                                          | Room                 |
 |:--------- |:- |:----------- |:------------------------------------------------------------------------------ |:-------------------- |